Lincoln, England: Religious sites

 Lincoln is home to many active and former churches.
 These serve the city centre, outer suburbs of the city and urban area.
+Churches in the city include: St Mary le Wigford, St Giles, St Benedicts, St Swithin's, Lincoln Cathedral, St Hugh's, St Katherine's, Alive Church, Saint Peter at Gowts, Central Methodist Church, St Nicholas Lincoln Unitarian Chapel and Greek Orthodox Church of St Basil the Great and St Paisios and others in the city and outer suburbs.
+The 1950s built former Ermine United Reform Church building was acquired by the local council and as of 2025 is facing demolition.
 Lincoln Central Mosque and Cultural Centre is on Dixon Street.
 The city has no Sikh or Hindu temples, with the nearest ones being in Scunthorpe, Grimsby, Nottingham and Doncaster.
 The Jewish Lincoln Synagogue is on Steep Hill, in the ancient building, Jews' Court, which is believed to be the site of the original medieval synagogue.
 There is also an international temple on James Street.

-Churches in the city include: St Mary le Wigford, St Giles, St Benedicts, St Swithin's, Lincoln Cathedral, St Hugh's, St Katherine's, Alive Church, Saint Peter at Gowts, Central Methodist Church, St Nicholas Lincoln Unitarian Chapel and Greek Orthodox Church of St Basil the Great and St Paisios and others in the city and outer suburbs.
-The 1950s built former Ermine United Reform Church building was acquired by the local council and as of 2025 is facing demolition.